congdaoduy298/TorchServe/README.md

    - Like the way we did before to [archive a model](#14-archive-the-model-by-using-the-model-archiver) in eager model we need to create a python file containing model architecture and pass through the --model-file argument.

-   - To archive a custom model we need to save the model in script mode by using two methods: torch.jit.trace or torch.jit.script.
+   - To archive a custom model we need to save the model in script mode by using two methods: *torch.jit.trace* or *torch.jit.script*.

 ### 1. Tracing a model:

- The way to convert from eager mode to script mode by torch.jit.trace:
+ The way to convert from eager mode to script mode by *torch.jit.trace*:

  - Take an existing eager mode, and provide example inputs.